-While in St. Mark’s Square, a must visit is to the famous Caffé Florian.
+While in St. Mark’s Square, a must-visit is to the famous Caffé Florian.
 The décor hasn’t changed much since the 18th century and although a bit pricey to sit and have coffee or dessert, it is well worth the experience.
 Several cafes surround the perimeter of this piazza and each has a bandstand outside.
 Each café takes turns playing well-known songs to the tourist’s delight.
 Take your time as the table is yours for the evening.
 Enjoy people watching, the wonderful coffee and pastries, and most of all; the music.
-I believe I read that even Charlie Chaplin was once a customer at this caffe!
+I believe I read that even Charlie Chaplin was once a customer at this cafe!

 4. Doge’s Palace

 Also located in this same area is the Doge’s Palace (Palazzo Ducale).
 This ornately decorated palace is simply stunning.
 The pink and white marble building is a wonderful example of Italian architecture.
-It has almost a “lace-look” to it with a series of diamond patters.
+It has almost a “lace-look” to it with a series of diamond patterns.
 We took a tour of the palace which was well worth the admission price and in addition, you get to cross the Bridge of Sighs to see the prison that is attached to the palace.

 5. San Marco Campanile